|

 PERT Cores Values:

-- We believe that individuals with mental illness must be assessed with respect to their unique and personal needs and be referred to assistance that is appropriate to those needs.
+We believe that persons living with mental illness should be compassionately assessed and be referred to resources that are appropriate to needs.

-- We believe that law enforcement and mental health workers have a duty and responsibility to individuals with mental illness and to the community as a whole to work together to assist those with mental illness to receive the level of service they require.
+We believe that first responders and mental health clinicians have a responsibility to collaboratively work together with persons living with mental illness, their family and support persons, and the community as a whole to ensure that people receive their required level of care.

-- We believe that on-scene partnership of mental health and law enforcement contributes to the well-being of individuals and to the well-being and protection of the community as a whole.
+We believe that on-scene partnership of behavioral health and first responders contributes to the well-being of persons living with mental illness and to the community.

-- We believe that outreach efforts to marginalized groups in the community assist individuals to meet identified needs and assist communities to recognize and address larger issues related to community health and safety.
+We believe that outreach efforts to marginalized persons in the community enhance wellness and assist communities to recognize and address thematic health and safety issues.